ilja89/task2022/docs/README.md

 ```

 When git clone option is used you need to `docker exec -it <hash or name> bash` into the container, `cd bitnami/moodle/mod/charon` folder and follow this tutorial on how to install npm: https://linuxize.com/post/how-to-install-node-js-on-ubuntu-18.04/
+and also ```npm config set registry "http://registry.npmjs.org"``` just in case,
-and then run next commands as well:
+then run next commands as well:
 ```
 cp -p .env.production .env
 php composer.phar install --no-dev